Elephant Butte Reservoir: Water Storage

-In 2014, a group celebrating a bachelor party on the exposed sediments of the lake discovered the head and tusks of a 3.2-million-year-old stegomastodon, a relative of actual elephants, in excellent condition.
+In 2014, a group celebrating a bachelor party on the exposed sediments of the lake discovered the head and tusks of a 3.2-million-year-old stegomastodon, a relative of true elephants, in excellent condition.
 That is one of the most complete finds of a stegomastodon in the area.
 The skull is on display at the New Mexico Museum of Natural History and Science.